#AD Top Online Web Development & Programming Courses | Udemy

 }Code language: CSS (css)

 That’s all for this tutorial.
-If this was your first time learning about Alpine.js I would recommended reading the official documentation to see the full range of functionality available within the framework.
+If this was your first time learning about Alpine.js you should go ahead and checkout the official documentation to see the full range of functionality available within the framework.
+Additionally you can find the full working source code presented here on GitHub.

 Related Posts